This match is an extreme test of practical field shooting of rifles, carbines, and pistols, and

 - Local altitude of 4000'

-- Carry gear all used during the courses of fire
+- Competitors will carry all gear used during the courses of fire

 - Carbine targets: contact distance to 500 yards